Ivveh83/morse_decoder/README.md

 that are filled with white pixels (sound) in a row, the longer the beep.
 And the opposite - the more columns that are filled with black pixels (pause) in a row, the longer the pause.
 And after that there is only to calculate the columns of sound vs pause, compare them to each other, and that will give us a morse code.

+© 2025 Ivar Högblom.
+This application and its content are protected by copyright.